MetroModelingServices/metro_mce/README.md

   - years_of_benefit - 10
   - New_Scenario_Name - Scenarios

 After creating all the data inputs for the visualizer, the data files need to be uploaded to the online MCEVIZ GitHub repository since the website is hosted by [GitHub pages](https://pages.github.com/).
 The steps to update/publish new scenarios with the visualizer require familiarity with git and GitHub.
-The instructions below use [Git for Windows](https://git-scm.com/download/win) and [TortoiseGit](https://tortoisegit.org) for working with git and GitHub.
+The instructions below use [Git for Windows](https://git-scm.com/download/win) and [TortoiseGit](https://tortoisegit.org).
 To post the data files online, do the following:

   - Clone the MCEVIZ repository to your local machine by Right Clicking in the desired destination Windows explorer folder and then selecting Git Clone and entering the project git address - https://github.com/MetroModelingServices/MCEVIZ.git
   - Copy the revised visualizer data inputs into the data \ portland \ new_scenario_if_needed folder.